-Sydney is situated in the south east corner of Australia and is the capital of New South Wales State.
-The city is a popular tourist destination and enjoys a warm yet temperate climate all year round due to the sea's proximity.
+Situated in the south east corner of Australia, Sydney enjoys a warm yet temperate climate all year round due to the sea's proximity.

 People often associate Sydney with the beautiful Harbour Bridge and Opera House - one of the most iconic buildings from the last century.
 Surprisingly, the Jørn Utzon designed Opera House was not opened until 1973, despite construction beginning in 1958.
 Sydney Harbour is a facet of Port Jackson, and the harbour reaches out to some of the world's most famous beaches.
 Historians will be familiar with Botany Bay - the location where Captain James Cook landed - which is just up the coast from Port Jackson/Sydney Harbour.